LIKE IT NEVER HAPPENED

 LEAD PASTOR SÁNDOR PAULL REPEATEDLY PRESSURED ME TO QUIT MY JOB

 God has a specific plan for my life, just as he does for everyone else.
 He has walked with me every step of the way, leading me to become a pediatric psychologist.
 This calling is clear and evident.
-Time and time and time and time again, God has reminded me of this.
+Time and time and time and time again, God reminds me of this.
 Every time I doubt my career path, question it, or feel overwhelmed by the pressures of the job, God shows up—gently reminding me of His plan.

 Although my husband and I both told lead pastor Sándor Paull countless times that my current career was clearly God’s plan for our family and for me, he continued to push the idea.

 But somehow, I misunderstood his question, because he asked again, saying, “What do you want to do about work?”
-He was implying that if my husband were to take on this new job, I should leave my career and work out of the church instead.

 This question caught me completely off guard, especially since the purpose of the meeting was to talk about my husband’s job, not mine.
 I was so thrown off.
 I sat there silently for a few seconds, staring at the ground—it felt like an eternity, to be honest—and then found myself saying what I thought he wanted to hear.
+For some reason, I felt so pressured by him and I am not even sure why.

 As I submissively told Sándor I’d cut back to part-time, everything inside me screamed that this was not what I wanted at all, nor was it what God had called me to do.